 Looking to the future is what any education is all about, and ESL is no exception, but sometimes students, like everyone else, may forget to consider the present.
 There will be a time when determining where you can find housing, good food, prices, and the like will not be a problem for you once you are fluent in English, but until that time, just finding the basic necessities during your educational years may be a bit of a problem.
 Fortunately, the University of Toronto does provide several different services to students enrolled in the English as a Second Language program, ones which help these students to take care of life's little necessities even though they may not yet be able to communicate their needs on their own.
-Having help with these simple tasks leaves you extra time to work on that degree, maybe to become a psychologist in Burlington.
+Having help with these simple tasks leaves you extra time to work on that degree, maybe to become a psychologist.

 One of the most important of these programs is the English as a Second Language student housing project.
 This program takes names and applications of all housing options available to their students and makes them known to the student body as a whole.
 Non-native English speakers will probably not be able to understand the terms of their lease or rental agreements and so on, but through years of co-operation the University can provide some solid suggestions on reliable quarters for any students new to the area.